-(a) Measured values and standard deviation of 10 minute data for tem- (b) Calculated sound absorption for selected cases having similar values of temperature respective relative humidity difference, cases 5 and 6 have the largest temperature discrepancy.
-Humidity differs the most between cases 1 and 2 amounting to 10%.
-In both cases, the high standard deviations of the humidity values of up to 45% are remarkable.
-A high standard deviation of the humidity might indicate frequent rainfall, so that in these cases explicit attention must be paid to the quality of the measurement data.
-Lastly, the calculated values of the atmospheric air coefficient α_L (dB/km) for the mid frequencies of the 1/3 octave bands are visualized in Fig. 5(b) for three selected cases.
-As expected, the coefficient and thus the sound absorption increases with increasing frequency and decreases with increasing temperature and humidity.
-Case 3 is characterized by low values of humidity and temperature and has a sound absorption of 13 dB/km at 2000 Hz.
-As a result of higher humidity and temperature, case 10 has a lower sound absorption of 9 dB/km at the same frequency.
+temperature and relative humidity in Fig. 5a.
+As before, the pairs have similar values.
+With about 1 °C difference, cases 5 and 6 have the largest temperature discrepancy.
+Humidity differs the most between cases 1 and 2, amounting to 10%.
+In both cases, the high standard deviations of the humidity values of up to 45 % are remarkable.
+A high standard deviation of the humidity might indicate frequent rainfall so that in these cases explicit attention must be paid to the quality of the measurement data.
+Lastly, the calculated values of the atmospheric air coefficient $\alpha_L$ (dB km-1) for the mid-frequencies of the one-third octave bands are visualised in Fig. 5b for three selected cases.
+As expected, the coefficient and thus the sound absorption increase with increasing frequency and decrease with increasing temperature and humidity.
+Case 3 is characterised by low values of humidity and temperature and has a sound absorption of $13 \, \text{dB km}^{-1}$ at 2000 Hz.
+As a result of higher humidity and temperature, case 10 has a lower sound absorption of $9 \, \text{dB} \, \text{km}^{-1}$ at the same frequency.